p30arena/wa_ads/README.md

 ## Database Schema

-The application uses SQLite with the following core tables:
+The application uses SQLite with Prisma ORM and includes the following core tables:

 - Users
 - Contacts & Groups